 Centrally located on Abu Dhabi’s main island, the park has something to offer both adults and children alike.
 Open daily from 8am until midnight and for an entrance fee of AED 5 per person (around £1 – under 3’s go free), there is much to discover and many hours to while away.
 Which is why chose to kick-off our 48 hours in Abu Dhabi here.

 Visiting on a Saturday, we were very pleased to explore The Ripe Market, which takes place every Saturday from 4pm until 11pm.
 There were numerous stalls selling various goods as well as an abundance of food stalls offering many tasty treats (bring cash!)
 Our group indulged in Japanese Cheesecakes, Pastéis de Nata (Portuguese custard tarts), Cajun fries and freshly baked cinnamon sugar doughnuts all washed down with a very refreshing Virgin Mojito.

 We had fun exploring the gardens and lawns and paid a visit to the Wisdom Garden.
 This garden was created to honour the legacy of the late Sheikh Zayed bin Sultan Al Nahyan and his efforts in environmental conservation.
 This part of the park is very peaceful and beautifully designed.
 If you’re up on your Arabic you can reflect on some of Sheikh Zayed’s inspirational quotes and if you’re not you could befriend a local and ask them to translate for you!

 For children, as well as plenty of well designed play parks (mostly shaded from direct sun) there is also an animal barn.
 For AED 10 (around £2), children are able to feed some of the many different types of animals housed there.
 Pony rides are available from 4.30pm for AED 10.
 I believe when we went, camel rides were on offer too.
-Take a towel with you, as there is a splash area for children to run around in and also water fountains that spray up from the floor.
+Take a towel with you, there is a splash area for children to run around in and also water fountains that spray up from the floor.

 As the sun sets, the place takes on a really lovely summer evening vibe.
 The palm trees and fountains light up and the cafes and restaurants buzz with people enjoying time with friends and family.